cchitsiang/awesome-stars/README.md

 - [dabeng/OrgChart.js](https://github.com/dabeng/OrgChart.js) - It's a simple and direct organization chart plugin.
 Anytime you want a tree-like chart, you can turn to OrgChart.
 - [kiok46/duckduckgo](https://github.com/kiok46/duckduckgo) - DuckDuckGo App built in React-Native (Unofficial)
 - [SSilence/asset-generator](https://github.com/SSilence/asset-generator) - This is a simple command line asset resizer for Android and iOS
-- [swiftcafex/ios-image-maker](https://github.com/swiftcafex/ios-image-maker) - automatic generate all 1x, 2x and 3x images from one source image.
 - [rafaelhz/react-material-admin-template](https://github.com/rafaelhz/react-material-admin-template) - A simple responsive admin template using react and material-ui
 - [turnerlabs/compose-to-batch](https://github.com/turnerlabs/compose-to-batch) - A CLI tool to transform a docker-compose.yml into an AWS Batch job definition
 - [idibidiart/react-native-responsive-grid](https://github.com/idibidiart/react-native-responsive-grid) - Bringing the Web's Responsive Design to React Native